Lime Green Solo

 Where to use it

-Lime Green Solo can be used over any sound lime-based plaster including Diasen’s Diathonite range of plasters and directly onto most stone and masonry.
+Lime Green Solo can be used (in one coat) over any sound lime-based plaster including Diasen’s Diathonite range of plasters and directly onto most stone and masonry.
 It can also be used on plasterboard if required.

-It is also tested, verified and approved (by Gutex) for use as a finishing plaster on Gutex Thermoroom woodfibre insulation boards.
+It is also tested, verified and approved (by Gutex) for use as a finishing plaster on Gutex Thermoroom woodfibre insulation boards (in two coats with mesh in between).

 If the stone or masonry is excessively wet or continuously damp, Lime Green Solo cannot be applied directly to the surface (please contact our technical team for guidance).